 Never early risers, we find ourselves excited to start our days here.
 We begin the day with a coffee, enjoying our apartment’s fantastic location on the coast.
 Our balcony has an expansive Ionian Sea view.
 We just can’t get enough of it.
 It’s the main reason we extended our stay until December—and possibly longer.

-As nomads, we realize that in western European countries, an apartment like the one we’re staying in would cost considerably more than what we’re paying.
+As nomads, we realize that in Western European countries, an apartment like the one we’re staying in would cost considerably more than what we’re paying.
 There’s even a small beach right in front that we can walk to.
+We found a great deal on an apartment on Booking.com.

 Our outdoor space is a great place to work.
 Although it’s November, the weather is still warm and sunny in Southern Albania.
 We could move on to another city or destination in the Balkans but why leave the sea and the sunshine?
 This is Med Life at its finest.